 Remember that your parent's symptoms may come and go.
 Take advantage of the good times and have fun with your parents.
-Try not to hold a grudge because of how they acted when they were depressed.
+Try not to hold a grudge because of how your parent acted when his or her symptoms were worse.
 It's important to have fun together when you can, because having good times to remember will help get you through the difficult times.